What does Net Neutrality mean? Net Neutrality Explained for Dummies – BY MIKA SKARP

 It is also logical that inside one service class, prioritization should not happen based on the content.

 This is the second key to understand Net neutrality; all traffic inside one customer experience needs to be delivered equally.
 Here again, a good example is video streaming where, for example, Netflix and YouTube should be treated inside one SLA class equally.

-To summarize, Net neutrality; one network, several application profiles, no prioritization based on content and services available for everyone on affordable price.
+Net neutrality pros and cons?
+To summarize, Net neutrality; one network, several application profiles, no prioritization based on content and services available for everyone at an affordable price.